First-Principles Study of the Fermi Surface Topology of CeCu$_{2}$Si$_{2}$: Conclusion

 In the last $~30$ years there have been a number of studies using various methods to describe the Fermi surface of CeCu$_{2}$Si$_{2}$.
 Experimental measurements have confirmed the existence of a Fermi Surface comprised of two sheets\cite{1990Hunt, 2021Wu}, several theoretical and experimental studies have explored the importance of the CFS and electron correlation effects on the overall electronic structure and the superconducting pairing\cite{1993Goremychkin, 2007Ning, 2012Rourke, 2012Willers, 2015Ikeda, 2021Song, 2020Li, 2020Amorese}, and new advances have made it possible to perform more accurate and detailed analysis of the intricate coupling and correlation effects in this complex material.

 In this study we have presented a systematic analysis of the electronic structure and Fermi surface topology of CeCu$_{2}$Si$_{2}$ as a function of the Coulomb interaction strength with a focus on the CFS effect.
-We have performed calculations using the GWA to show that the resulting Fermi surface topology is highly sensitive to methodology, electron-electron interactions, and CFS.
+We have performed calculations using the GWA to show that the resulting Fermi surface topology is highly sensitive to methodology, electron-electron interactions, and CFS treatment.
 De Haas van Alphen simulations were applied to the Fermi surfaces to analyze the Fermi sheets.
-Our GWA results calculated using a Hubbard parameter of $U=5.1$eV and including CFS are found to be in agreement with both experimental measurements as well as the renomalized band theory.
-More broadly, our results demonstrate that the CFS and electronic correlations are on the same order of importance in the electronic structure of CeCu$_{2}$Si$_{2}$.
+Our GWA results calculated using a Hubbard parameter of $U=5.1$eV and including CFS in the mean-field theory are found to be in agreement with both experimental measurements as well as the renomalized band theory.
+More broadly, our results suggest that the CFS plays an important role in driving heavy fermion behavior in the presence of strong correlations in the electronic structure of CeCu$_{2}$Si$_{2}$.
 The qualitative and quantitative aspect of the Fermi surface are also extremely sensitive to small changes in the electron correlation, particularly in the presence of CFS.
 Based on the analysis of the electronic DOS, this is due to the complexity of the 4{\it f} electron behavior present in the heavy Fermi sheet.

 Our results highlight the necessity for a thorough treatment of the electronic coupling in order to better understand the nature of the heavy-fermion superconductivity and formation of Cooper pairs.
 Future studies of the temperature dependence (which has been touched on in Luo {\it {\it et al.}.}\cite{2020Luo}) and possible electron-phonon coupling contribution would aid in forming an even more comprehensive picture of CeCu$_{2}$Si$_{2}$.